suchacomic/Mubi-radarr-list/Readme.md

 just paste your OMDB api in main.py

 # FYI
-This is my first ever usefull (and working) script, so it's sloppy and slow.
+This is my first ever useful (and working) script, so it's sloppy and slow.